jesselawson/cares/docs/README.md

 1. Plants.
 When a plant is consumed, it can give energy (type = edible) or take energy (type = poison).
-2. One CA per grid; grids can be occupied by both a CA and a plant.
+2. One Agent per grid; grids can be occupied by both a Agent and a plant.
 4. It takes one unit of energy to perform any one action.
 5. An action is either {move, share_knowledge, learn, reproduce, build_nest}

 Thought:
-* A thought can be shared by CAs
+* A thought can be shared by Agents
 * A thought has a category {food, shelter, reproduction,

 Computed Individual characteristics:
 * Social Value.
-If this CA has not learned a lot from other CAs, it will be less likely to care about other CAs.
+If this Agent has not learned a lot from other Agents, it will be less likely to care about other Agents.

 ### Scenarios/Research Questions
 **Poisoned Plants**.
-If we have some plants that are poison, how would we communicate to other CAs not to eat them?
+If we have some plants that are poison, how would we communicate to other Agents not to eat them?
 * Proximity to poison plant consumption.
 If $C_1$ "witnesses" $C_2$ eating a poison plant and then dying, it will "associate" action:eat, target:plant_type, outcome:death.

-**Scarcity.** How does scarcity among different environmental variables affect CAs?
+**Scarcity.** How does scarcity among different environmental variables affect Agents?
 * Scarcity of suitable mates
 * Scarcity of food
 * Scarcity of shelter materials

 ### Universal truths
-Some universal truths are pre-programmed into each CA at the start of the universe.
+Some universal truths are pre-programmed into each Agent at the start of the universe.
 These are biological imperatives--drives that exist on an instinctual level.

-* Every action requires one unit of food.
+* Every action requires energy.
+Energy is a continuous variable.
+When energy <= 0, the agent is considered dead.
 * There are **learned associations** and **experienced associations** (or just "experience").
-Universal truths are a sort of "experienced association;" a CA that is interacting based on learned association might develop a similar or opposite experience.
+Universal truths are a sort of "experienced association;" a Agent that is interacting based on learned association might develop a similar or opposite experience.
 * Both learned and experienced associations are "reinforced" when encountered in a similar way--and sometimes you can have an opposite type of reinforcement.
-This provides for situations where, if 1/5 interactions with something yields a negative outcome, a CA with no experience with this thing has a 1/5 chance of not trusting someone who shares a positive outcome--until more people share it and the learned association's reinforcement is > experienced association reinforcement.
+This provides for situations where, if 1/5 interactions with something yields a negative outcome, a Agent with no experience with this thing has a 1/5 chance of not trusting someone who shares a positive outcome--until more people share it and the learned association's reinforcement is > experienced association reinforcement.
 (Interestingly, this means we need to have